replicatedhq/kurl.sh/src/markdown-pages/create-installer/single-node-optimized.md

 title: "Single-Node Optimized (Beta)"
 ---

-While kURL is flexible and capable of supporting a variety of different distributions, there is beta support for an installer spec that is optimized for use with single-node installations that are not intended to scale to multiple nodes.
-Some use cases only require a single node, and this installer spec is optimized for these use cases.
+While kURL is flexible and capable of supporting a variety of different distributions, there is beta support for an installer specification that is optimized for use with single-node installations that are not intended to scale to multiple nodes.
+Some use cases only require a single node, and this installer specification is optimized for these use cases.

 ## Installer Specs
- Because this is a beta feature, we have two possible optimized installer specs.
+ Because this is a beta feature, we have two possible optimized installer specificationss.
 One uses [K3s](/docs/add-ons/k3s) and the other uses [RKE2](/docs/add-ons/rke2).
 Additional information on these distributions and their limitations while in beta can be found in the linked documentation.

  Both K3s and RKE2 are Kubernetes distributions from Rancher that are packaged as a single binary.
-This makes these distributions smaller and simpler to support as compared to Kubernetes (Kubeadm).
+This makes these distributions smaller and simpler to support as compared to Kubernetes (`kubeadm`).
 In addition, these distributions include several add-ons out of the box.
-In the case of storage, for example, K3s includes the [Local Path Provisioner](https://github.com/rancher/local-path-provisioner), which is a simpler storage solution that creates `hostPath` based volumes.
+For example, K3s includes the [Local Path Provisioner](https://github.com/rancher/local-path-provisioner) for storage, which is a simpler storage solution that creates `hostPath` based volumes.
 Likewise, the included networking solutions for K3s and RKE2 (Flannel and Canal, respectively) are simpler and more suited for single-node installations.

 ### K3s
 ```yaml